MARKET VOLATILITY

 4. Make a plan and stick to it

 Creating and adhering to a thoughtfully constructed investment plan is another way to avoid making short-sighted investment decisions — particularly when markets move lower.
-The plan should take into account a number of factors, including risk tolerance and short- and long-term goals.
+The plan should consider a number of factors, including risk tolerance and short- and long-term goals.

 One way to avoid futile attempts to time the market is with dollar cost averaging, where a fixed amount of money is invested at regular intervals, regardless of market ups and downs.
 This approach creates a strategy in which more shares are purchased at lower prices and fewer shares are purchased at higher prices.
 Over time investors pay less, on average, per share.
 Regular investing does not ensure a profit or protect against loss.
 Investors should consider their willingness to keep investing when share prices are declining.